-We're quite sure God didn't make a mistake when He planted cocoa in warm, tropical environments.
+God didn't make a mistake when He planted cocoa in warm, tropical environments.
 His intention is for all to enjoy the literal and figurative fruits of our labor (Psalm 128:2, Ecclesiastes 5:19, and many others).
-Cocoa-growing communities shouldn’t be the exception, but they currently earn, on average, one-third of a living wage.
+Cocoa-growing communities shouldn’t be the exception, earning on average, one-third of a living wage.

 We partner to build local economies and increase income earning potential from cocoa by up to 5x by making chocolate and many other wonderful cocoa-based products locally.